Damen-C/NLP-and-Biodiversity-Assessment/README.md

 To visualize the frequency of keyphrases and their importance on sentiment scores, I use the Python package **wordcloud**.
 In this word cloud, two aspects are considered: **the size and the color**.
 The size of keyphrase represents its coefficient – the larger the keyphrase is, the higher the influence of that phrase on the sentiment.
 The color of keyphrase represents its frequency, with a darker color indicating a higher frequency.

+## Network Analysis:
+I use keyphrase-vectorizers library in Python to extract key phrases from the comments.
+The extracted candidate key phrases are subsequently passed to KeyBERT for embedding generation and similarity calculation.
+See [here](https://github.com/TimSchopf/KeyphraseVectorizers).
+What this KeyBERT does is that it creates keywords and keyphrases that are most similar to a corpus.

+To construct a semantic network from the key phrases extracted from the IPBES expert comments, I leveraged BERT embeddings to capture semantic relationships between these key phrases.

+I first utilized KeyBERT to extract the top 50 salient key phrases from the aggregated comments text.
+This provided an initial set of important topics.

+Then, to obtain more meaningful embeddings, I extracted a contextual window of text around each key phrase occurrence and computed embeddings on this contextual snippet.
+Specifically, for each key phrase match, I identified the start index of the match in the overall text.
+I then defined a contextual window spanning n words before and after the key phrase.
+For example, with a window size n=20, and a key phrase starting at index 100 in the text, I would extract indices 80 to 120 as the contextual window.
+This extracts some words before and after the key phrase to incorporate the local context.

+The appropriate window size is an empirically tuned hyperparameter.
+A smaller window may not capture enough context, while a larger window starts to include less relevant text.
+I experimented with window sizes between 10-30 and found 20 to be a reasonable size for our text data based on manual examination.
+The contextual window text snippet is then fed into the pretrained BERT model to obtain a high dimensional embedding vector.
+This embedding encodes the semantic meaning of the keyphrase in its local context.
+The contextual embeddings allow each keyphrase occurrence to have a unique vector based on how it is used, rather than a single embedding for each keyphrase type.
+This provides greater resolution in quantifying semantic similarities between keyphrase usages.

+I then computed a cosine similarity matrix between all contextual keyphrase embeddings to quantify semantic similarity.
+Highly similar keyphrase pairs were connected in a weighted networkx graph, with an empirically chosen threshold of 0.7.
+Node weights were assigned based on keyphrase importance scores from KeyBERT.
+Edge weights were defined as the cosine similarity between connected nodes.
+Finally, the graph was exported into two CSV files representing nodes and edges.
+This facilitates analysis and visualization using Gephi.